 Eurostat co-ordination role of statistical activities

-Regulation N°223/2009 on European statistics (the so-called 'Statistical Law') provides that Eurostat is the statistical authority of the Union.
+Regulation No 223/2009 on European statistics defines Eurostat to be the statistical authority of the Union.
 Like national statistical institutes at national level, Eurostat co-ordinates statistical activities at Union level and more particularly inside the Commission.

 At Union level, Eurostat ensures the production of European statistics according to established rules and statistical principles, notably those laid down in the European statistics Code of Practice.
 Eurostat coordinates the statistical activities of the institutions and bodies of the Union, in particular with a view to ensuring consistency and quality of the data and minimising reporting burden.